Chicago: Government

 The government of the City of Chicago is divided into executive and legislative branches.
 The mayor of Chicago is the chief executive, elected by general election for a term of four years, with no term limits.
-The current mayor is Lori Lightfoot.
+The incumbent mayor is Brandon Johnson.
 The mayor appoints commissioners and other officials who oversee the various departments.
 As well as the mayor, Chicago's clerk and treasurer are also elected citywide.
-The City Council is the legislative branch and is made up of 50 aldermen, one elected from each ward in the city.
+The City Council is the legislative branch and is made up of 50 alderpersons, one elected from each ward in the city.
 The council takes official action through the passage of ordinances and resolutions and approves the city budget.

 The Chicago Police Department provides law enforcement and the Chicago Fire Department provides fire suppression and emergency medical services for the city and its residents.
 Civil and criminal law cases are heard in the Cook County Circuit Court of the State of Illinois court system, or in the Northern District of Illinois, in the federal system.
 In the state court, the public prosecutor is the Illinois state's attorney; in the Federal court it is the United States attorney.